webdevelop-pro/registry-images/go-common/readme.md

 # ToDo
 - [ ] `./make.sh coverage` to generate badger for test coverage
 - [ ] `./make.sh run-debug-dev` add ability to run in debug mode
+- [ ] create go image with pubsub and without pubsub (pubsub takes about 1G of space)